 Regulatory Decisions

-While cryptocurrencies are largely decentralized, more and more governments are pushing for regulatory frameworks for this new breed of assets.
+While cryptocurrencies are largely decentralized, a growing number of governments are developing regulatory frameworks for this asset class.
 Major regulatory decisions may impact short-term price movements and contribute to market volatility.
 One recent example comes from May 2024 when the US Securities and Exchange Commission (SEC) endorsed the sale of spot Ethereum exchange-traded funds, a decision resulting in a 5% daily price gain for Ether.

 Other Cryptocurrencies

-Last but not least, Ethereum is part of a broader crypto landscape and is not traded in isolation.
-Ether shows a strong correlation with rival cryptocurrency Bitcoin whose price movements often affect the prices of other crypto tokens.
+Ethereum is part of a broader crypto landscape and is not traded in isolation.
+Ether shows a strong correlation with rival cryptocurrency Bitcoin, whose price movements often affect the prices of other crypto tokens.
 When BTC exhibits volatility, other major cryptocurrencies like Ether usually move with it.
-Bitcoin halving is a great example.
+Bitcoin halving is one example.

-The term refers to the periodical reduction of BTC mining rewards by half, a process occurring approximately every four years.
-Halving causes BTC prices to soar since it decreases supply and creates scarcity.
+The term refers to the periodic reduction of BTC mining rewards by half, a process occurring approximately every four years.
+Halving has historically pushed BTC prices higher by decreasing supply and creating scarcity.
 Historical data suggests Ethereum has consistently correlated with Bitcoin’s price fluctuations after halving events.

 Costs Associated with Ethereum Trading